-When it comes to home repairs, thousands of homeowners rely on Cross Country Home Services whenever their appliances or systems breakdown.
-From air conditioners, washers and dryers to dishwashers, refrigerators and ovens, Cross Country Home Services will take care of the problem you are facing.
-With a variety of plans available, CCHS allows you to select the coverage that best fits your needs.
+When it comes to home repairs, thousands of homeowners rely on Cinch Home Services (formerly Cross Country Home Services) whenever their appliances or systems breakdown.
+From air conditioners, washers and dryers to dishwashers, refrigerators and ovens, Cinch will take care of the problem you are facing.
+With a variety of plans available, Cinch allows you to select the coverage that best fits your needs.
 Contact us today to learn more about our services and plans available!

 Cross Country Home Services offers three plans that cover essential home systems and appliances.
 While cost can vary widely between different parts of the country, CCHS has generous coverage caps and valuable added protection for your home.

 - No aggregate annual caps

 - Nationwide coverage

 I'm satisfied with everything, including the timeliness and the quality of work.
 Everybody has been nice and friendly, and on average, it takes a day after a claim is filed for a contractor to come out.
 If something happens at night, I call 24/7 then I would have an appointment the next day.Read Full Review

 I’m happy with Cross Country Home Services and I'm very satisfied.
 Their monthly fee is great and their service is good and they send people out as soon as I call them.
 It’s pretty reliable.
 Also, the amount of coverage is good and I haven’t had any problems with any of the techs they've sent out.Read Full Review

 Cross Country Home Services offers several different services to homeowners.
 While home warranties are one of the essential solutions they provide, they are unique in that they also supply smart home repair and maintenance (this is separate from the regular home warranties).
 The award-winning company has been in business for four decades, making them an experienced provider in the home warranty sector.